How to turn an old phone or tablet into a baby monitor

 On the baby monitor's account, set it up so it can automatically accept video calls from you, since your baby probably doesn't know how to work Skype just yet.

-The process varies with iPhones ($1,829.00 at Apple), Android phones and Kindles.
+The process varies with iPhones ($1,188.00 at Amazon.com), Android phones and Kindles.
 Here's how to set up Android and Kindle Fire HD:

 - Open Skype